RaphaelJ/firebase-rules-generator/README.md

 ## Example

 Let's suppose that you want to enforce a schema for a basic chat app.
-The complete working example is available in `src/main/scala/examples/ChatApp.scala`.
+The complete working example is located at `src/main/scala/examples/ChatApp.scala`.

 You can generate the rules by running the script by running the following command:

 ```
-runMain com.bloomlife.fbrules.examples.ChatApp
+sbt run-main com.bloomlife.fbrules.examples.ChatApp
 ```

-This chat app will be composed of three main objects: *users*, *rooms* and *messages*:
+Our chat example app will be composed of three main object types: *users*, *rooms* and *messages*:

 ```
 {